On January 2, the University will celebrate serving students world-wide for well over half a century.

 3) Grantham’s Fighting Eagle mascot was named Talon after a student-wide vote.

-4) Grantham offers 38 degrees – including 14 master’s-level degree programs.
+4) Grantham offers 40+ online degree and certificates – including 14 master’s-level degree programs.

 5) The school offers a lower tuition rate than 95% of all other private/for-profit education institutions.

 6) In fact, true to the mission of providing a high-quality college education that is accessible and affordable, the University’s undergraduate tuition rate has not increased in 11 years.

 7) Grantham has a student-to-faculty ratio of 17:1.